irynadiudiuk/Dev_Ops_Mentorship_Program/Process_Management/README.md

 **Child process** - a process that is created by some other process during run-time.
 Usually child processes are created to execute some binary from within an existing process.
-Child processes are created using fork() system call.
 Normally process are made to run through shell/terminal.
 In that case the shell becomes the parent and the executed process becomes the child process.
 On Unix/Linux each process has a parent except the init process.

 **Daemon Process** - this is a special type of process that runs in background.
 They are system related processes that are not associated with terminal.
 These processes run will root permissions and usually provide services to processes.
 A typical example would be a mail daemon that waits for the arrival of e-mails and notifies the user when an e-mail is received.

 **Orphan process** - a process creates a child process (as described above) and when the parent process terminates, the child processes becomes an orphan and is then taken over by the init process.
 Though the init process takes the ownership of the orphan process, it is still called an orphan as its original parent no longer exists.

 **Zombie process** - when a child process gets terminated or completes its execution, an entry in the process table remains until the parent process fetches the status information of the terminated child.
 Until then the terminated process enters zombie state and is known as zombie process.